Productive Toolbox

 Frequently Asked Questions

-The estimates use representative on-demand pricing and are accurate to within 20–30% for most configurations.
-Actual bills vary based on reserved pricing, free-tier usage, data transfer direction (intra-region is usually free), support plan costs, and premium services like load balancers, NAT gateways, and monitoring.
+Estimates use representative on-demand list prices and are accurate to within 20–30% for most standard configurations.
+Actual invoices vary based on reserved or committed-use pricing (which reduces costs 30–60%), free-tier allowances, intra-region data transfer (usually free), support plan costs, premium services like load balancers and NAT gateways, and negotiated enterprise discount agreements.
+Add a 20–30% buffer to every estimate for planning purposes.

 What is data egress and why does it cost so much?